nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_slotmap.md

 > * Dx117 Speak to a Primary Care Service within 1 hour for Palliative Care

 However, locally some areas may differ from the above list, therefore your system should be flexible enough to meet local need in terms of which dispositions can support booking.

-## Support for "booking only" type services

-Some services that are profiled on the Urgent Care Directory of Services are comissioned as "booking only" services.
-That is to say that they only accept referrals with an booking.
-If no booking is available then a referral should not be made.

-A "service attribute" is configurable against services.
-This will allow the service to be flagged as "booking only".
-Therefore if this attribute is present on the service all consumer systems should withold referrals.
-More information can be found <a href="dos_bookingonly.html" target="_blank">here</a>